Moamen-Mamdouh/CV/ReadMe.md

 ### PriX - Bulk DICOM Anonymiser | ASP.Net & Angular

-- PriX is a vendor-neutral tool designed to bulk anonymize medical images.
-It can automatically anonymize many studies at once, saving time for PACS managers and administrators.
+- PriX is a vendor-neutral tool designed to anonymize medical images in bulk.
+It can automatically anonymize many studies simultaneously, saving PACS managers and administrators time.
-- The tool ensures that both DICOM headers and pixel data are securely and accurately anonymized.
+- The tool ensures that DICOM headers and pixel data are securely and accurately anonymized.
 It features an advanced routing engine for smart image routing using multiple filters.
 - The Bulk Anonymiser integrates with PACS, clinical trial servers, and research archives, providing detailed logs for each anonymization step.
 - I am working on background service and using new techniques in parallel processing to get more speed and efficiency.